Connected Cars Don't Necessarily Disconnect Previous Owners When Resold - Slashdot

 Because they sold it to a dealer.
 It's reasonable to expect the dealer to wipe it.
 Also, it's not their data.
 The person who bought the car was able to be spied on.
 It's an insane invasion of their privacy.

+Car manufacturers may also have to introduce a "Factory Reset" function that is easy to find.
+Especially in the EU now with GDPR coming.

+This is also a reason why I don't sign up to a lot of online services and try to limit the Bluetooth interaction as much as possible.

 What can the new owner do?
-(Score:3)
+(Score:4, Insightful)

 Re: (Score:2)